Rui-San/LAPR2_2023_2024/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* Every time the Fleet Manager requests the generation of a list, it will be created taking into account the provided inputs and creation formulas.
+* Every time the Fleet Manager requests the generation of a list, it will be created taking into account the data required to produce the list and the creation formulas.